Apple: iCloud in China will be run by a state-owned company

 For Apple users, iCloud is typically a place to store data such as music, photos and contacts.

-Apple said it will give users plenty of opportunities to consider whether they want their data to be stored on Chinese servers, where it will be accessible to GCBD.
-Users will have to deactivate their iCloud account if they object.
+Apple said it will give users in China plenty of opportunities to consider whether they want their data to be stored on Chinese servers, where it will be accessible to GCBD.
+But its advice to customers on what they can do isn't straightforward.

+Chinese users will have to deactivate their iCloud accounts if they don't want GCBD to have access to them.

+Non-Chinese users whose iCloud accounts are registered in mainland China but who aren't living in the country have another option.
+They can change their Apple ID setting to the country or region where they currently live in order to keep their data away from GCBD, Apple said.

 "Because of our commitment to transparency, there will be a series of customer communications over the course of the next seven weeks to make sure customers are well informed of the coming changes," Apple said.